 What is Neon Number in Java

 In Java, a “neon number” is not a standard or built-in concept.
-However, I can provide information on what a neon number is in mathematics, and you can implement a Java program to check whether a given number is a neon number.
+However, I can provide information on what a neon number is in mathematics, and you can implement a Java program to check whether a given number is a neon number in java.

 A neon number (also known as a pseudoperfect number) is a number where the sum of the digits of its square is equal to the original number itself.